Animals, Birds and Insects

 White Spotted Black micro-moth

 There is an abundance of insect life in the Museum Gardens.
-Numerous species of Moths and Butterflies are found here and, with the help of the Laurence Sterne Trust, a monitoring programme of moths in the Museum Gardens has discovered some interesting and rare species such as the White Spotted Black micro-moth.
+Numerous species of Moths and Butterflies are found here.

 Tansy Beetles